Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 How We Test VPNs for Canada

-To identify the best VPNs for Canada, we tested 61 services across five key categories, assigning each a rating that contributes to its overall rating for use in Canada.
+To identify the best VPNs for Canada, we tested 61 services across six key categories, assigning each a rating that contributes to its overall rating for Canada.

 Below is a detailed breakdown of the attributes we evaluate for and the percentage they contribute to the overall rating.